VisActor/VStory/docs/assets/contributing/en/1-Setting-Up-the-Development-Environment.md

 Git is a version control system used to track and manage code changes in software development projects.
 It helps developers record and manage the history of code, facilitating team collaboration, code version control, code merging, and other operations.
 With Git, you can track every version of each file and easily switch and compare between different versions.
 Git also provides branch management functionality, allowing multiple parallel development tasks to be carried out simultaneously.

-* Visit the Git official website: [https://git-scm.com/](https://git-scm.com/)
+- Visit the Git official website: [https://git-scm.com/](https://git-scm.com/)

-* Download the latest version of the Git installer.
+- Download the latest version of the Git installer.

-* Run the downloaded installer and follow the installation wizard instructions.
+- Run the downloaded installer and follow the installation wizard instructions.

-* After installation, you can confirm the successful installation by using the `git version` command in the command line.
+- After installation, you can confirm the successful installation by using the `git version` command in the command line.

 ```
-HM4G2J09L6:~ xuanhun$ git version
+git version
 **git version 2.39.2 (Apple Git-143)**

 ```

 ## 2.2 Install Development Tools (Recommended: VSCode)

 VisActor is mainly based on the front-end technology stack, and there are many tools available for front-end development.
 We recommend using VSCode.
 Of course, you can also use your preferred development tool.